-- 2.3.1 Review the Table 3.1 to evaluate the applicability of the PBED Code based on scope of the proposed development. - 2.3.2 Locate the subject property on Padre Boulevard and Entertainment District Corridor Regulating Plan (a part of the Zoning District Map). - 2.3.3 Identify on the Regulating Plan: - (i) the Character Zone in which the property is located; - (ii) the Street Designation along all its street frontages; - (iii) any Special Frontage Standards that may be applicable to the subject property and, - (iv) any civic space designations that may be applicable to the subject property. - 2.3.4 Review the Schedule of Uses by Character Zone as listed in Table 5.1 to determine allowed uses. - 2.3.5 Examine the corresponding zone standards in the Building Form and Development Standards in Section VI to determine the applicable development standards and Section IV for any Special Frontage standards that apply. - 2.3.6 Refer to Section VIII for Signage Standards and also Padre Boulevard and Entertainment District Design Guidelines for Building Design Standards, Architectural Style Standards, Sustainability Standards that may apply to the development, and Open Space Standards.
+- 2.3.1 Review Table 3.1 to evaluate the applicability of the PBED Code based on scope of the proposed development. - 2.3.2 Locate the subject property on Padre Boulevard and Entertainment District Corridor Zoning District Map. - 2.3.3 Identify on Zoning District Map: - (i) the Character Zone in which the property is located;

+- (ii) the Street Designation along all its street frontages; - (iii) any Special Frontage Standards that may be applicable to the subject property and, - (iv) any civic space designations that may be applicable to the subject property. - 2.3.4 Review the Schedule of Uses by Character Zone as listed in Table 5.1 to determine allowed uses. - 2.3.5 Examine the corresponding zone standards in the Building Form and Development Standards in Section 6 to determine the applicable development standards and Section 4 for any Special Frontage standards that apply. - 2.3.6 Refer to Section 8 for Signage Standards and also Padre Boulevard and Entertainment District Design Guidelines for Building Design Standards, Architectural Style Standards, Sustainability Standards that may apply to the development, and Open Space Standards.

-The information organized within the above listed steps explains where the building will sit on the lot, the limits on its three dimensional form, the range of uses, and the palette of materials that will cover it.
+The information organized within the above listed steps explains where the building will sit on the lot, the limits on its three dimensional form, and the range of uses.
 For more specific dimensions and standards applicable to a particular property, consult with city staff.

-III.
+Section 3.
 Administration